 - Monitoring of progress towards sustainability using specific management targets

 - A programme of involvement with their local community on social issues and with the steel construction community generally

-- IIP accreditation or a structured programme for personnel training, development and communication
+- A structured programme for personnel training, development and communication

 - A published equal opportunities policy